huitou/r-socs-core/README.md

 ## Model naming convention

-A model is named as XxxModelComponent, a collected model is named as XxxModel.
+A model is named as XxxModelComponent or XxxLogicComponent, a collected model is named as XxxModel or XxxLogic.